A Change Would Do You Good: Critical reception

-Larry Flick from Billboard wrote, "Sheryl Crow's current eponymous collection proves to be knee-deep in solid radio entries.
+Billboard wrote, "Sheryl Crow's current eponymous collection proves to be knee-deep in solid radio entries.
 The set's third single is yet another infectious toe-tapper that has the fun vibe of a freewheeling campfire sing-along-but with the kind of biting and intelligent lyrics that have elevated Crow miles above the current glut of guitar-slingin' women.
 There's no question that pop and mainstream rock programmers will be going out of the way to put this winner on the air ASAP."
 A reviewer from Music Week rated the song three out of five, stating that "Crow is in familiar country-lite territory".
 David Sinclair from The Times described it as a "typical mid-tempo chug delivered in her tough but sexy drawl".
+In 2017, Billboard ranked the song number five on their list of the 10 greatest Sheryl Crow songs, and in 2023, The Guardian ranked the song number eight on their list of the 20 greatest Sheryl Crow songs.

 Music videos

 Several versions of a music video were shot.
 The first video, directed by Crow and Lance Acord, features Crow standing in the middle of Gay Street in New York City playing a guitar while a second Crow is throwing her possessions (and eventually herself) out of an apartment building window.
 This video appears on the DVD The Very Best of Sheryl Crow and was shot in black and white.

 The second video, directed by Michel Gondry, shows Crow similar to the character Samantha Stephens from the TV sitcom fantasy Bewitched.
 She switches around characters' lives, such as a cab driver and teen garage band singer.
 Notable guests include Mary Lynn Rajskub, Heather Matarazzo, Jeff Garlin, Ellen DeGeneres, Molly Shannon, Andy Dick and Toby Huss.
 This video appears on the DVD compilation Michel Gondry 2: More Videos (Before and After DVD 1).
 This video received negative reaction from critics due to too much dialogue during the song, and was "jeered" by TV Guide.
 The video was later re-edited with less dialogue.

 The final video is taken from a VH1 live performance.